TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_03.md

 ### Map

 The map in Elixir is a collection storing key-value pairs.
-The keys can be of any type, but the Elixir's coding standart caontaing the language's best practisises requires them to be atoms or strings.
+The keys can be of any type, but the Elixir's coding standard containing the language's best practisises requires them to be atoms or strings.
 Although this is a full valid map.

 ```
 iex(60)> %{%{<<1>> => 1} => "a"} # the inner key is a binary, the outer is a map